cedrickchee/skel/README.md

 To configure Caddy, we created a [Caddyfile](./scripts/production/Caddyfile).

-If you’re following along, please go ahead and replace the IP address in the Caddyfile with the address of your own droplet (server).
+If you're following along, please go ahead and replace the IP address in the Caddyfile with the address of your own droplet (server).

 Next deploy this Caddyfile into your droplet: